Gordon Jones (footballer, born 1943)

-Gordon Jones (born 6 March 1943) is an English former professional footballer who made 547 appearances in the Football League as a left-back for Middlesbrough and Darlington.
-Jones made more post-war appearances for Middlesbrough than any other player and second only to Tim Williamson in the club's long history.
+Gordon Jones (6 March 1943 – 29 December 2025) was an English professional footballer who made 547 appearances in the Football League as a left-back for Middlesbrough and Darlington.
+He made more post-war appearances for Middlesbrough than any other player and second only to Tim Williamson in the club's long history.
 He went on to coach at non-league club Crook Town.

+Jones died on 29 December 2025, at the age of 82.